jessey-git/blender_bench/README.md

 TODO: Figure out what changes are allowed in DNA and explore ways of testing a better format out in isolated cases.
 * Could just the `CD_NORMAL` layer be changed as an experiment?
-* Could we make a `CD_NORMAL_SSE` layer and enlighten a few critical code paths to see if performance can be gained?
+* Could a `CD_NORMAL_SSE` layer be created and enlighten a few critical code paths to see if performance can be gained?

 ## Building and Usage